 • Memes

-These types of posts give people a reason to engage with your articles and a personal take on you (and your brand).
+These types of messages give people a reason to engage with your articles and a personal vision of you (and your brand).

 Appeal to your target audience (not everyone on Facebook)

-Like I said before, your goal isn't to connect with everyone who uses Facebook.
-Your goal is to connect with the people most likely to enjoy and engage with your content.
+As I've already said, your goal isn't to connect with everyone who uses Facebook.
+Your goal is to connect with the people most likely to appreciate and interact with your content.

-This means that when you create Facebook posts or post an update in a Facebook group you are in, imagine what could help your target audience the most.
-What would they find fun, interesting or useful?
-You don't have to manage the needs of the whole world, only your target audience.
+This means that when you create Facebook posts or publish an update in a Facebook group you're a member of, think about what would most help your target audience.
+What would they find fun, interesting, or useful?
+You don't have to address the needs of the entire world, just your target audience.

 Avoid Clickbait links on Facebook

 Another thing Facebook has tried to crack down on is clickbait links.
-Again, it's about creating a better user experience.
+Again, this is about creating a better user experience.
 In 2014, they published an article explaining exactly what they mean by clickbait (in English):

-Click-baiting occurs when a publisher posts a link with a title that encourages people to click to see more, without giving them much information about what they will see.
-Posts like these tend to get a lot of clicks, which means these posts get shown to more people and appear higher in the News Feed.
+Clickbaiting occurs when a publisher posts a link with a headline that entices people to click to see more, without giving them much information about what they will see.
+Posts like these tend to get a lot of clicks, meaning they are shown to more people and appear higher in the news feed.

-Avoiding a clickbait style of writing is good advice for bloggers.
-You don't just want people to click on your links, you also want them to feel like you've answered their questions and provided something valuable.
+Avoiding clickbait writing is good advice for bloggers.
+You don't just want people to click on your links; you also want them to feel that you've answered their questions and provided something valuable.
 If they click on your link only to find that your article is poorly written or misleading, they won't return to your site.

-In the case of a clickbait type writing on Facebook, you may also lose visibility.
-If your posts look like clickbait, they will significantly limit your impressions.
+If you use clickbait-style writing on Facebook, you also risk losing visibility.
+If your posts resemble clickbait, they will significantly limit your impressions.

-Facebook decides what a clickbait is based on several factors:
+Facebook decides what constitutes clickbait based on several factors:

-• How much time do people spend reading a linked post on Facebook : If people spend time on the article, Facebook thinks that suggests that they found some value in it.
-If they quickly hit the back button to Facebook, chances are it didn't work.
+• How much time do people spend reading a linked post on Facebook If people spend time on the article, Facebook interprets this as suggesting they found it valuable.
+If they quickly click the "back to Facebook" button, there's a good chance it didn't work.

 • Facebook analyzes the type of engagement it receives : One way Facebook determines which content should have greater reach is the number of clicks on a link.
 Since people click the clickbait, Facebook decided that likes, shares, and comments are often a better indicator of value.